Food Safety and Quality

 Our Regional Approaches:

-All JBS business units also have a written Good Manufacturing Practices (GMP) program and a recall/market withdrawal procedure that provides for trace-back and trace-forward capabilities to ensure proper product identification, if necessary.
+All JBS business units also have a written Good Manufacturing Practices (GMP) program and a recall/market withdrawal procedure that provides for traceback and trace-forward capabilities to ensure proper product identification, if necessary.
+New JBS team members in relevant roles receive training on quality assurance and food safety management systems when they are hired and additional job-specific training as necessary.
+In addition, JBS Global Food Safety and Quality Assurance (FSQA) team members are provided with specific HACCP, as well as additional food safety and quality assurance training every year.

 Led by the Global Head of Food Safety and Quality Assurance, our FSQA team is structured to ensure strong performance and corporate oversight at the highest level.
 Based in the U.S., our Global FSQA Department is responsible for establishing overarching guidelines, metrics, and priorities that are then deployed locally at each business unit by specialized teams.
 This streamlined reporting structure demonstrates the high priority we place on food safety and quality assurance and allows us to quickly and efficiently implement action-oriented decisions on a daily basis, if necessary.